JuicyJuice1100/portfolioWebsite_Redux/content/posts/simple-home-cook/mac-and-cheese/index.md

 - Pasta
 - Milk
 - Butter
-- Cheese (If you want light use less cheese, if you are a cheese freak add more cheese)
+- Cheese (If you want light use less cheese; if you are a cheese lover add more cheese)
 - Salt
 - Pepper